College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

 Many schools pride themselves on their diversity, but what does that mean, really?
-College Factual analyzed the data to find out how diverse the standard college campus really is, including race, gender, the ages of the students, and where they're from.
-Keep reading the AAC diversity report to see how they stack up against the average.
+College Factual analyzed the data to learn how diverse the typical college campus really is, including race, gender, the ages of the students, and where they’re from.

 AAC Student Population